apostrophecms-legacy/apostrophe-salesforce/README.md

 ## Changelog

+0.1.2: `version: false` to prevent massive proliferation of versions in the database on every salesforce sync.

 0.1.1: Resync option on the command line.

 0.1.0: Progress display and resync option added.
 Async code cleaned up and parallelism reduced to levels that don't starve CPU and I/O for the site.